anmolmaske/anmolmaske/README.md

 <h1 align="center"> Hey  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"  /> , I'm Anmol </h1>

-Hello, I'm Anmol Maske, a passionate Embedded Firmware Developer.
+I'm Anmol Maske, a passionate Embedded Firmware Developer.
 I recently graduated with a B.E. in E&TC from KSE, Pune.
 With a strong foundation in both hardware and software development, I have a keen interest in creating innovative solutions that address real-world challenges.
 My experience and enthusiasm make me well-equipped to contribute to projects in the field of Firmware and Technology.
 <br>
 <br>If you believe my skills align with your project needs, I would love to connect and explore collaboration opportunities.